albertsikkema/logic-app-manager/README.md

 ### Restore a Logic App

+#### Option A: Restore from GitHub (Requires setup)
+1. Navigate to the Logic App you want to restore
+2. Click the extension icon
+3. Click **"Restore from GitHub"**
+4. Browse the commit history and select a version
+5. Click **"Restore"** to confirm
+6. The Logic App will be updated immediately
+7. Refresh the Azure Portal page to see the changes

+#### Option B: Restore from File
 1. Navigate to the Logic App you want to restore
 2. Click the extension icon
 3. Click **"Restore from File"**